On bicanonical maps of threefolds of general type with large volumes: Introduction

-As a bi-product of our method, we prove the following theorem concerning the pluricanonical maps of $3$-folds of general type fibered by $(1,2)$-surfaces or $(2,3)$-surfaces, as a complement of the results of Xu \cite[Theorem~1.4, Theorem~1.5]{XuJ14}: \begin{theorem} Let $X$ be a smooth $3$-fold of general type.
+As a by-product of our method, we can study the pluricanonical maps of $3$-folds of general type fibered by surfaces with small volumes.
+Here we recall that in \cite[Theorem~1.4, Theorem~1.5]{XuJ14}, Xu studied the pluricanonical maps of $3$-folds of general type not fibered by $(1,2)$-surfaces or $(2,3)$-surfaces.
+For example, it was shown that if a $3$-fold $X$ of general type is not fibered by $(1,2)$-surfaces and $\Vol(X)> 30^3$, then $\Phi_{|4K_X|}$ is birational.
+We prove the following theorem concerning the pluricanonical maps of $3$-folds of general type fibered by $(1,2)$-surfaces or $(2,3)$-surfaces, as a complement of the results of Xu: \begin{theorem} Let $X$ be a smooth $3$-fold of general type.
 Suppose that $X$ admits a fibration $X\to C$ to a curve with a general fiber denoted by $F$. \begin{enumerate} \item If $F$ is a $(1,2)$-surface and $\Vol(X)> 60$, then $\Phi_{|mK_X|}$ is generically finite of degree $2$ for $2\leq m \leq 4$ and is birational for $m\geq 5$. \item If $F$ is a $(2,3)$-surface and $\Vol(X)>456$, then $\Phi_{|mK_X|}$ is generically finite of degree $2$ for $2\leq m \leq 3$ and is birational for $m\geq 4$. \end{enumerate} \end{theorem}